June 2017

 Cowries' supplied by Peter Poortman.

-Edition five of the swimming octopus series.
+Edition five of the dancing octopus series.
 Although she is grasping the stone, her fluidity suggests she's hovering and waiting for something to ease out from under the stone..dinner.

 Mounted on beautiful Poenamu [NZ jade] and accessorised with barbed wire.